Install on AWS EC2

 5. Under Configure Instance:

-6. Under the storage section, ensure at least 100 GiB storage
+6. Under the storage section, allocate at least 100 GiB storage.

 7. Under security group, ensure that: